Brian Tallet: St. Louis Cardinals

-Return to Toronto
+Toronto Blue Jays (second stint)

 On July 27, 2011, he was traded back to the Toronto Blue Jays along with P. J. Walters, Colby Rasmus and Trever Miller for Edwin Jackson, Octavio Dotel, Marc Rzepczynski and Corey Patterson.

 Tallet made four rehab appearances for the Class-A Dunedin Blue Jays after his acquisition, allowing one run in four innings.
 Following a 12–0 loss to the Tampa Bay Rays on August 28, Tallet was called up to the Blue Jays.
 Wil Ledezma was designated for assignment to make room for Tallet on the 40-man roster.
 Tallet made his return to the Blue Jays on August 30 coming in for the 10th inning in a save situation.
 He blew the save and took the loss, giving up two runs on two walks and two singles while recording only one out.
 The following day, Tallet was designated for assignment to free space for the return of Carlos Villanueva, who had been on the 15-day disabled list since August 4.
+He was released on September 2.

 Pittsburgh & San Diego

-On February 3, 2012, Tallet signed a minor league contract with the Pittsburgh Pirates and was traded on April 7, 2012, to the San Diego Padres.
+On January 28, 2012, Tallet signed a minor league contract with the Pittsburgh Pirates and was traded on April 7, 2012, to the San Diego Padres.
 Tallet began the year with Triple-A Tucson.
 The Padres released Tallet on May 17, 2012.

+Lancaster Barnstormers

+On May 17, 2013, Tallet signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+He appeared in 18 games 21.2 innings of relief going 0-1 with a 4.57 ERA and 18 strikeouts.